 Below, we’ll run through the main options, Windows and the various iterations of Linux, with their key benefits and why you might choose each over the others available.

 Microsoft’s Windows has dominated the operating system market for the past 30 years.
 Run on an estimated 1.5 billion devices worldwide, Windows commands a staggering 91% share of the global desktop market.

 Other reasons to choose a Windows server include the fact that you get dedicated support from Microsoft.
-With Linux, a decentralised, open source product, you have to know where to look for help.
+With Linux, a decentralized, open source product, you have to know where to look for help.
 A Windows server is also a natural choice if your business is heavily reliant on Windows software products, as it offers natural, straightforward integration.
-If you are looking to build and run your own website, some developers also argue the Microsoft scripting frameworks Active Server Pages (ASP) and ASP.NET are among the simplest and best supported to work with.
+If you are looking to build and run your own website, some developers also argue the Microsoft scripting frameworks ASP and ASP.NET are among the simplest and best supported to work with.
 You usually need a Windows server to run a web page or script written in ASP or ASP.NET.

 And when you step back from device installations, Linux plays an even bigger role in modern IT infrastructure.
 Around 37% of websites, for example, are run from servers that use Linux, compared to 30% that run Windows.
 Incidentally, for web hosting purposes, Linux is considered a subcategory of Unix, the OS developed by AT&T in the 1970s which played a significant role in the development of the client-server architecture behind the World Wide Web.
 Linux was developed as an open-source equivalent based on Unix, which still accounts for 70% of global web hosting.